jurjukn/balance_service/README.md

 # Endpoints
 - api/bankAccounts/{accountNumber}/balance?dateFrom=2015-01-01&dateTo=2018-01-15
-	- GET -- get balance. "dateFrom" and "dateTo" are optional
+	- GET -- gets balance of a account. "dateFrom" and "dateTo" are optional
 - api/bankAccounts/{accountNumber}/bank_statements/export?dateFrom=2015-01-01&dateTo=2018-01-15
-	- GET -- exports to csv file. "dateFrom" and "dateTo" are optional
+	- GET -- exports bank statements of a account to a csv file. "dateFrom" and "dateTo" are optional
 - api/bankStatements/export?dateFrom=2016-01-01&dateTo=2018-06-01
-	- GET -- exports to csv file. "dateFrom" and "dateTo" are optional
+	- GET -- exports all bank statements to csv file. "dateFrom" and "dateTo" are optional
 - api/bankAccounts/{accountNumber}/bankStatements/import -- with parameter file of type file.
 Csv file can be attached
   - POST with parameter file containing csv file.
+Imports statements for a bank account.
 - api/bankStatements/import
   - POST with parameter file containing csv file.
+Imports statements for multiple bank accounts.

 # Request examples and test data